Bill Watch List / 2025 Session

 Church Related Bills:

-• SB19Placed on Senate Appropriations Committee Suspense File – Criminalizes threats of death or great bodily harm at schools or places of worship.
+• SB19Set for hearing May 23. – Criminalizes threats of death or great bodily harm at schools or places of worship.

 Crime Related Bills: